 - Researches and other external applicants (who are not PhD candidates or students) should apply for at right to study in SøknadsWeb before they apply for this course.
 When a right to study is granted, applicants should notify firstname.lastname@example.org to get registrered for this course.

 - This is a course in experimental animal science for researchers and external candidates.
-The course fees for MF9495T and MF9495P are currently NOK 3000,- and 2000,- kr, respectively.
+The course fee for MF9495T is currently NOK 3000,-

 Formal prerequisite knowledge